tvangundy/workspace/docs/runbooks/talos/talos-vm-incus.md

 task incus:launch-talos-vm -- $WORKER_1_VM $WORKER_1_IP
 ```

+**Note**:
-**Note**: The VMs will boot and start Talos.
+- The VMs will boot and start Talos.
 Wait a few minutes for them to fully boot before proceeding to the next step.
+- Secure Boot is automatically disabled for Talos Linux VMs (Talos doesn't support Secure Boot).

 ### Verify VMs are Running